 William was born in South Africa and lived in the R.S.
 A. for most of his life.
 He was trained as a secondary school teacher and attended The University of the Free State, Rand Afrikaans University, and the University of South Africa (UNISA).
 He has been a secondary school teacher for most of his working career and taught Technical Drawing, Graphics, Building Construction, and Design and Visual Communication.

-He immigrated to New Zealand some years ago and had been studying at the University of Waikato for the past 5 years.
-He completed a Post Graduate Diploma in Technology Education and a Masters in Education in 2014, at Waikato Uni.
-His teaching position is HOD Technology at a secondary school in New Zealand, where he has been teaching Design and Visual Communication to junior and senior high school students for several years now.
+He immigrated to New Zealand many years ago.
+He has been studying at the University of Waikato (New Zealand) for the past 6 years.
+He completed a Post Graduate Diploma in Technology Education and a Masters in Education in 2014.
+His teaching position is HOD Technology at a secondary school, where he has been teaching Design and Visual Communication to junior and senior high school students for several years now.

 A Secondary School Study Award was given to him in 2016 by the Ministry of Education (Teach NZ).
 It included a one year full time study for the year 2016 away from work.
-William used the time to prepare his Literature Review with titles (dissertations):
+William used the time to prepare a Literature Review (dissertation):

 Openness: Exploring the conceptualisation of Peer-to-Peer Learning Technologies in NZ Higher Education.